Giovanni Cherubin

 Since 2022, I am a Senior Researcher at Microsoft Research (Cambridge) and with the Microsoft Response Centre.
 Before, I was Research Fellow (Safe&Ethical AI) at the Alan Turing Institute in London (2020-21), and a postdoctoral fellow (2019-21) at EPFL (Switzerland) with an EcoCloud grant, collaborating with Carmela Troncoso at the SPRING lab and Martin Jaggi at the MLO lab.
 I have a PhD in Machine Learning and Information Security from Royal Holloway University of London with the Centre of Doctoral Training (CDT), where I was supervised by Alex Gammerman and advised by Kenny Paterson.
 I received an MSc in Machine Learning from Royal Holloway University of London in 2014, and a BSc in Mechatronics and Computer Engineering from University of Pavia in 2013.

 My research focuses on the privacy and security properties of machine learning models, as well as the theoretical and empirical study of their information leakage; I am especially interested in what metrics one should use to measure the leakage (i.e., the risk with respect to attacks) in these contexts.
+In my role at Microsoft, I conduct research on the security of Large Language Models.
 Additionally, I work on distribution-free uncertainty estimation for machine learning, such as Conformal Prediction, distribution-free learning, and I have a personal interest in the use of Kolmogorov complexity as the basis for machine learning (e.g., Algorithmic Learning Theory).